 Short-term investment options

 Bank deposits: They are the safest and they also offer assured returns.
-However, the trouble with fixed deposits is that the interest is taxed.
+However, the trouble with fixed deposits is that they earn low interest and that too is taxed on an ongoing basis.
 Use them only for keeping contingency funds, and money needed in the next few months to a year.

 Company deposits: They offer slightly higher returns, but they are also a little more risky.
 Always stick to higher-rated deposits.
 Do not compromise on ratings for higher returns.
 Also, never put your entire investments in a single company, spread your investment across a few companies.